demisto/content/Packs/CiscoWSA/README.md

 # Integration
-Cisco Secure Web Appliance protects your organisation by automatically blocking risky sites and testing unknown sites before allowing users to click on them.
+Cisco Secure Web Appliance protects your organization by automatically blocking risky sites and testing unknown sites before allowing users to click on them.

 ## What does this pack do?
 - Create, update, delete, or retrieve access policies configurations.